Checkpoint 1

 • Consider utilizing the status message bar at the bottom of the GUI window to provide instructions or using it for your own debug purpose.

-1) Teach your robot to cycle swapping blocks at locations (-100, 225) and (100, 225) through an intermediate location at (250,75).
+1) Cycle Task: Teach your robot to cycle swapping blocks at locations (-100, 225) and (100, 225) through an intermediate location at (250,75).
 Coordinates are in mm, relative to the world frame.
 See the board diagram.

 2) Report how many times you can cycle (if you can do 10, feel free to stop) and include a plot of joint angles over time for 1 cycle.
 Hint: Use ros2 bag to record the /rx200/joint_states topic and the rosbags python module to parse the recorded bag.